buildpacks-community/kpack-cli/docs/kp_image_create.md

   "--blob" to use source code hosted in a blob store "--local-path" to use source code from the local machine

-Local source code will be pushed to the same registry provided for the image tag.
+Local source code will be pushed to the same registry provided for the image resource tag.
 Therefore, you must have credentials to access the registry on your machine.
 --registry-ca-cert-path and --registry-verify-certs are only used for local source type.